GrantJG/GGoedjen.github.io/README.md

 Pesticides in Minnesota’s Surface and Groundwater: Neonicotinoids, Fipronil, and Key Transformation Products.

 ## American Chemical Society Spring 2021
+Neonicotinoid Insecticides in Minnesota Surface and Groundwater: Occurance, Trends, and Future Work

 # Recent Awards